صور الصفحة

 * Eclectic Review, N.S.
 Vol. XV. p.
 427.

-in question, were above praise: but the whole was done with such admirable ease and simplicity, that while real judges felt its excellence, the herd of hearers believed that they should have done supreme the same.
+in question, were above praise: but the whole was done with such admirable ease and simplicity, that while real judges felt its supreme excellence, the herd of hearers believed that they should have done the same.
 Never was the merit of Dr. Johnson's definition of a perfect style," proper words in proper places," more sensibly felt than it was by those who listened to Sir William Grant, The charm of it was indescribable; its effect on the hearers was that which Milton describes, when he paints Adam listening to the angel after the angel had ceased to speak ;-often and often has the Reminiscent beheld the bar listening, at the close of a judgement given by Sir William, with the same feeling of admiration at what they had heard, and the same regret that it was heard no more.'

 On this follows a panegyric on the present Chancellor, to whose merits as a judge, with the single drawback of a slowmoving cautiousness in giving the results of his interminable deliberation, that is sometimes not a little inconvenient to the suitors, all parties have concurred in yielding their suffrage.
 The greater is the pity that so good a Chancellor should have upon his hands the business of Speaker of the House of Lords, and all the toilsome duties of the Cabinet.
 A man with his good humour and bonhommie, so fond as he is of a joke, so good a shot, as well as so sound a lawyer, how much is it to be regretted that he should be a politician and a minister !